meitarim/adblocky/README.md

-Adblocky for Chrome, Opera and Safari
+Community Adblock for Chrome, Opera and Safari
 =========================================

-This repository contains the platform-specific Adblocky source code for Chrome, Opera and Safari.
-It can be used to build Adblocky for these platforms, generic Adblocky code will be extracted from other repositories automatically (see _dependencies_ file).
+This repository contains the platform-specific Community Adblock source code for Chrome, Opera and Safari.
+It can be used to build Community Adblock for these platforms, generic Community Adblock code will be extracted from other repositories automatically (see _dependencies_ file).

 Building